singularityware/singularityware.github.io/_posts/recipes/2017-01-26-singularity-hub-tutorial.md

 {% include asciicast-custom.html rows='41' cols='100' source='singularity-bootstrap.json' title='Bootstrapping an image' author='vsochat@stanford.edu' %}

-Once you have your bootstrap file, and you know how to use Github, you are really good to go.
+Once you have your bootstrap file, and you know how to use GitHub, you are really good to go.
 You can add the file to repository, connect it to Singularity Hub, and it will build automatically and be available via the `shub://` endpoint.
 That's it!